voltrevo/vortex/CONTRIBUTING.md

 ### Adding/Improving Test Code
 Vortex is primarily tested using [testCode](./src/testCode).
 In there you'll find code examples which explore lots of complex cases that the toolchain needs to handle correctly.

 Lines which produce errors, warns, and infos are annotated with `#error`, `#warn`, and `#info` respectively.
 These annotations are checked against the actual output when running `npm test`.
 Every note has a series of tags describing the categories it falls into.
 Some tags are untested, and fixing that would be a great help.
+Also any unusual or interesting programs could be added here, so we can monitor their behavior.

 ### Playground Content
 The files for the [playground](https://vortexlang.com/playground/) are specified [here](./vortexlang.com/src/playground/files).
 You could make contributions here by: